adamsmd/BibScrape/FEATURES.md

   - Files are read for BibTeX entries to update.

-  - On the filename `-`, reads BibTeX entries from standard input.
+  - When the filename is `-`, reads BibTeX entries from standard input.

 - Explicit keys to use in the output can be specified with the `--key` flag.